How do I know I've had an invitation to attend the ceremony?

 Payment must be made directly with Ede and Ravenscroft.
 All queries relating to the hire of your gown should be directed to Ede and Ravenscroft by telephone on +44 (0) 1223 861 854, or by email:

-The University cannot take responsibility for any bookings made with Ede & Ravenscroft.
+Please note: The University cannot take responsibility for any bookings made with Ede & Ravenscroft.
+We recommend that you book your gown and photography online 21 days before the graduation ceremony.

 To hire your graduation gown, hood and mortar board for the day will cost around £50-£60, depending on which degree you are being presented for.
 The exact price for your particular robes will be confirmed once you place your order with Ede & Ravenscroft.
-You may also purchase your academic dress outright if you wish to keep it.
+You may also purchase your academic dress outright if you wish to keep it, but you will have to contact the gown supplier to make such a purchase.

 You will collect your gown at the Barbican Centre on the day of the ceremony.
-All final instructions for the day are included in the booking summary email.
+All final instructions for the day are included in the booking summary email you will receive after completing your booking.

-Please note: you are required to collect your tickets from the reception desk before being gowned.
+Please note: you are required to collect your tickets from the International Programmes reception desk at the Barbican Centre, which will be based on Level Minus 1, before being gowned on the day of the graduation ceremony.

 No, it must be an official University of London gown representing the degree for which you are being presented at the Graduation Ceremony.